foundata/guidelines/ansible-style-guide.md

 ## Maps (`key: value`)<a id="maps"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 **You MUST**

-* use only one space after the colon when designating a key-value pair
+* Use only one space after the colon when specifying a key-value pair.
-* use the map syntax, regardless of how many pairs exist in the map.
+* Always use the map syntax, regardless of the number of pairs in the map.

 **Good examples:**